A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

 Below is a list of accounting software.

-- Quickbooks and Freshbooks are great for smaller agencies or if you’re starting out.
+- Quickbooks, Freshbooks, and Xero are great for smaller agencies or if you’re starting out.
 If you want a free option, you can use a Google Spreadsheet or Excel document.
 (HAR uses Quickbooks.)

 - TRAMS and Globalware are for large travel agencies and are travel-specific (unlike the above programs).
 For the average agency, these programs are not cost-effective.

-You can also use free resource such as Google spreadsheets or an Excel sheet.
+If you're a die-hard DIY-er You can also use free resources such as Google spreadsheets or an Excel sheet.

-I can’t emphasize enough how little I knew about taxes before chatting with these amazing people: Rhonda Macier Lathen, thank you for sharing your very rare travel-accounting hybrid knowledge with me!
+I can’t emphasize enough how little I knew about taxes before chatting with these amazing people: Stephanie Cannon, thank you for sharing your very rare travel-accounting hybrid knowledge with me, and for reviewing this article to help insure it provides the latest juicy gossip on tax regulations!

 Jay Elstad has a ton of experience working with travel professionals.
 I called Jay during his BUSIEST season (mea culpa)!
 And you know what, he didn’t even get mad at me.
 In fact, he really went the extra mile to answer my questions and review this article.

 - It’s important to note we’re talking about travel expenses only.
-You can still write off necessary office expenses you need to conduct business, such as phone calls, wifi, portion of lodging used for your office etc. ↩
+You can still write off necessary office expenses you need to conduct business, such as phone calls, wifi, a portion of lodging used for your office, etc. ↩